These yummy herbal candy drops are made with lemon and honey to help soothe sore throats and coughs.

 - 1 lemon

-Okay, so here’s where the optional part comes in.
-I wanted to give these a little anti-viral boost so I gathered a handful of lemon balm (melissa) from my garden and blended it up with a few tablespoons of water.
+I wanted to give these a little anti-viral boost so I gathered a handful of lemon balm (melissa) from my garden and blended them up with a few tablespoons of water.

-Now, we’ll want to melt the butter in a large saucepan, then add the honey, 1/8 cup water, and 1/2 teaspoon of vinegar.
-Turn the heat to high and bring to a boil.
-This happens rather rapidly with my stove and within five minutes, the mixture is at 250 degrees.
-At this point, the book says to maintain the temperature for twelve minutes by adjusting the heat lower.
+Melt the butter in a large saucepan, then add the honey, vinegar, and water.
+Turn the heat to medium-high to high and bring to a boil.
+This happens rather rapidly with my stove and within five minutes, the mixture rises to 250 degrees.
+At this point, the original recipe says to maintain the temperature for twelve minutes by adjusting the heat lower.

-Mine ends up ready (300 degrees F) well before the 12 minute mark, so be prepared that that might happen if your temperature remains too high.
+Mine ends up ready (300 degrees F) well before the 12 minute mark, so be prepared that that might happen, depending on your stove and cooking temperature.
 Stir periodically during this time.

-Keep cooking until it reaches 300 degrees, then add:
+Keep cooking until it gets close to 300 degrees F, then add:

 - 2 Tablespoons of lemon juice